Tag Archive: humpback whale

 Da-da-da-dum!
 Like in Beethoven’s Fifth Symphony!

-Hence, there is now a humpback whale nicknamed “Beethoven”.
+Hence, there is now a Humpback whale nicknamed “Beethoven”.

 Thank you Dave and Maureen – a gold star to you!